 9. Epsom Salt

 It is believed that Epsom salt is perfect for inhibiting the growth of weeds in driveways and cracks.
-Not only that, it is also known to be able to extend the life of cut flowers and flowerpots.
+Not only that, but it is also known to be able to extend the life of cut flowers and flowerpots.

 Other features of Epsom salt include the ability to improve seed germination, prevent garden pests as well as countering transplant shock.